BenjaminHaaseT/rusty_chat/README.md

 ![](example_server.png)

 Now, using two other additional terminal windows, we can run the client and have them chat with each other.
 To do so, first open an additional terminal window and enter the following command `cargo run --bin client -- -a 0.0.0.0 -p 8080`.
 We should be greeted with a prompt telling us to declare our username.
-In this example, one client will be named Alice and the other will Bob.
+In this example, one client will be named Alice and the other will be Bob.
 After entering the user name we should enter the chatroom lobby, which will look like this

 ![](lobby.png)